Expensent

 Does QuickBooks automatically scan my inbox for receipts?

 No. QuickBooks does not connect to your inbox.
-The @qbodocs.com address is a one-way drop box: you forward messages to it, QuickBooks processes them.
+Its forwarding address is a one-way intake address: you send messages to it, and QuickBooks processes them.
 Nothing is read from your Gmail or Outlook account automatically.
-If you want an inbox-connected workflow — where a tool reviews what is already sitting in your email and forwards invoices to @qbodocs.com for you — that is exactly what Expensent does.
-It connects via OAuth, surfaces every invoice it finds, and lets you forward with one click or create an auto-forwarding rule from any existing email.
+If you want an inbox-connected workflow, that is what Expensent adds.
+It connects via OAuth so you can review invoices it identifies, grouped by next action (ready to forward, download from portal, needs review, false positive), then forward selected items or create a rule from an existing email.

 What's the difference between Dext, AutoEntry, and Hubdoc for QuickBooks?